go-delve/delve/Documentation/api/dap/README.md

 The client may request full shutdown of the server and the debuggee with [`terminateDebuggee`](https://microsoft.github.io/debug-adapter-protocol/specification#Requests_Disconnect) option.

-The server shuts down in response to a SIGTERM signal, but not SIGINT (Ctrl-C) signal, which gets forwarded to the foregrounded debuggee.
+The server shuts down in response to a SIGTERM signal, but not SIGINT (Ctrl-C) signal, which gets sent to the foregrounded debuggee.
 The server will take down a launched process, but let an attached process continue.

 ## Debugger Output

 The debugger always logs one of the following on start-up to stdout:
 * `dlv dap`:
    * `DAP server listening at: <host>:<port>`
 * `dlv --headless`:
    * `API server listening at: <host>:<port>`